Photo credit: Raw Pixel, Unsplash

 For instance, a breach if the director is reckless or intentionally dishonest and also fails to exercise the powers and carry out their duties in good faith in the best interests of the company or for a proper purpose.

-Accordingly, if intent is proved, a criminal remedy may be applied.
+Accordingly, if intent is proven, a criminal remedy may apply.

 Now, what exactly are the criminal penalties?

 Criminal penalties may include fines, the lowest being $850.
 A dishonest breach of good faith may attract a penalty up to $340,000.